-During an investigation and at any hearing conducted pursuant to this Policy to adjudicate a Formal Complaint of Sexual Misconduct, the Complainant and Respondent have the same right to an advisor of their choice.
+During an investigation and at any hearing conducted pursuant to this Policy to adjudicate a Formal Complaint of Sexual Misconduct, the Complainant and Respondent have the right to an advisor of their choice.
 The Complainant and Respondent may request that the University provide them with an advisor at no expense, or they may choose their own advisor or hire one at their own expense.
+The advisor may be any person who is not otherwise a party or witness involved in the investigation.
 The advisor may also be, but is not required to be, an attorney.
 If any advisor's conduct is not consistent with these guidelines, they may be excluded from the process, and the party will have the right to use a different advisor or will be assigned a new advisor by the University.
 The University reserves the right to have its own legal counsel (in-house and/or retained) present at any point in the process.

-Any faculty member who is accused of dating violence, domestic violence, sexual assault, or stalking will be advised that they may choose to be accompanied by an AAUP-FA representative, as their advisor of choice under this Policy, to any interviews in connection with the subject matter of the complaint in accordance with the procedures outlined in the University's Collective Bargaining Agreement.
+Any faculty member who is accused of Sexual Misconduct will be advised that they may choose to be accompanied by an AAUP-FA representative, as their advisor of choice under this Policy, to any interviews in connection with the subject matter of the complaint in accordance with the procedures outlined in the University's Collective Bargaining Agreement.